Listen to This Article

 Package Design Testing Free of Subjectivity

 At SmashBrand, we take a different approach to package design testing.
-When you work with our package design agency, it is the actions of the consumer that determine the total purchase intent.
+When you work with our food package design agency, the consumer’s actions determine the total purchase intent.
 It is through our package testing process that calculates the effect a design has on brand recall.

 We don’t want subjective opinions or how they “feel” about a product.
 Sure, it’s a start and narrows down some factors, but we must remove potential mismatches between what someone says and what they do.
 Only a simulated buying environment with an accurate competitive landscape provides the data we need to compete against the top food brands.

 Rinse, wash, repeat.
 Testing once is not enough.
 You can get your product packaging closer to a straight line from the shelf to your ideal consumer through iteration.